-Bus and rail passengers are getting a raw deal.
-There should be no more fare increases until the quality of service improves according to the General Consumer Council, the passengers’ watchdog.
+Bus and rail services in Northern Ireland are in a mess, according to the General Consumer Council, the passenger watchdog.

 Can't find what you're looking for?